 Why DocumentDb

 If you are storing data in a .NET app today, you are most likely reaching for sqlite-net-pcl (the de-facto mobile SQLite ORM) or Entity Framework Core (the default relational stack on the server).
-Shiny.DocumentDb is a different shape of tool: a schema-free document store that persists entire object graphs — nested objects and child collections — as a single JSON document, queryable with LINQ, across ten database backends, under full AOT and trimming.
+Shiny.DocumentDb is a different shape of tool: a schema-free document store that persists entire object graphs — nested objects and child collections — as a single JSON document, queryable with LINQ, across twelve database backends, under full AOT and trimming.

 This page lays out, honestly, where each tool fits and where DocumentDb pulls ahead.